 Well-written and clean code guarantees stable operation of the application and its convenient expansion in the future.
 This lecture seems to be a must-see for every developer planning to use Drupal Commerce.

-The lecture will be conducted by Andreas Albers and Jakub Piasecki (one of the best Polish Drupal developers) from Linkfactory A/S https://www.drupaleurope.org/session/king-dead-long-live-king-or-how-hooks-were-superseded-object-oriented-alternatives-commerce
+The lecture will be conducted by Andreas Albers and Jakub Piasecki from Linkfactory A/S https://www.drupaleurope.org/session/king-dead-long-live-king-or-how-hooks-were-superseded-object-oriented-alternatives-commerce

 The above list is a list of lectures that I definitely want to see (unfortunately, I’ll probably have to watch some of them after the conference due to various meetings during the event).
 Looking back at the previous DrupalCon conferences, the level of the lectures should be high.
 The speakers are always well-prepared for their lectures.

 If you're still thinking about going to DrupalEurope, I think it's definitely worth buying a ticket.
 You can gain a ton of knowledge, and the event also gives you an opportunity to talk to people who do what you do every day from all over the world.
-I always come back from these events with a lot of new ideas, which I systematically implement at Droptica.
+I always come back from these events with a lot of new ideas, which I systematically implement at Droptica, where we do a lot of drupal development.